 COVID-19 has sent shockwaves through capital markets, and property securities have been no exception.
 The crisis has plunged the global economy into recession and has given rise to the remote work and learning thematic, while seemingly fast-tracking the rise of e-commerce.

 These well documented trends have rightly called into question the long-term outlook of office buildings and shopping malls, among other types of real estate, which has seen some investment industry pundits subsequently question whether property securities is still a prudent place to gain liquid exposure to real assets.
-We believe the answer is ‘yes’.
+The answer is a profound ‘yes’.

 In this piece, we explore how the extensive and highly diverse global property securities universe is much more than just office buildings and shopping malls, offering active investors a plethora of compelling investment opportunities in the current environment.